MicrosoftDocs/visualstudio-docs/docs/test/microsoft-code-coverage-console-tool.md

 Microsoft.CodeCoverage.Console is a command-line tool.
 You can use it to collect code coverage for C++ and C# code.
 It supports also merging and converting code coverage reports.
 This tool can be used to collect code coverage in non-test scenarios (for example, for a simple console application).

-Microsoft.CodeCoverage.Console is available in Visual Studio 2022 17.3 under folder `Common7\IDE\Extensions\Microsoft\CodeCoverage.Console`.
+Microsoft.CodeCoverage.Console is available in Visual Studio 2022 17.3 under the folder `Common7\IDE\Extensions\Microsoft\CodeCoverage.Console`.
 You can use it in a Developer Command Prompt and a Developer PowerShell:

 >[!NOTE]
 > The tool is available only with Visual Studio Enterprise.
 For .NET code coverage, you can alternatively use the command-line tool, [dotnet-coverage](/dotnet/core/additional-tools/dotnet-coverage).